gruberdev/tf-free/README.md

 ## License

 The MIT license grant is not for Hashicorp's trademarks, which include the logo designs.
-[Hashicorp reserves all trademark and copyright rights in and to all Hashicorp trademarks](disclaimer).
+[Hashicorp reserves all trademark and copyright rights in and to all Hashicorp trademarks][disclaimer].

 Terraform®, Vault®, Hashicorp's logos are Hasicorp's Trademarks or registered Trademarks.
-When using Hashicorp's logos, be sure to follow the [community](guidelines) and [brand usage](brand) guidelines.
+When using Hashicorp's logos, be sure to follow the [community][guidelines] and [brand usage][brand] guidelines.

 <!-- Images URLs -->